REMEDY : BNSSG referral pathways & Joint Formulary

 **Living Offspring / Children

-Living offspring includes genetic and legally adopted children and offspring who are adults but does not include foster children or step children.
-If the individual or couple adopts a child or becomes pregnant naturally during assessment or treatment, they are no longer eligible for fertility assessment or treatment.
+If the individual or couple adopts a child or becomes pregnant naturally before or during assessment or treatment, they will no longer be eligible for NHS fertility assessment or treatment.

 There is background information in the Infertility section of the Clinical Knowledge Summary website: